‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 Nursing provides us the privilege of being allowed into some of the most vulnerable moments of people’s lives with zero context or intros needed.

-This glimpse into the most personal aspects of complete strangers sees us become attuned to the intricacies of humankind.
 We observe people in life changing moments – sitting at the bedside of their dying mother, through to babies taking their first breaths, witnessing their very private physical bodies – versed with scars and stories.

 Nurses understand the art and impact of space-holding and how trust affects outcomes.
 We recognise when medical or nursing care requires adaptation.
 And we do this, because we appreciate the intrinsic human need to feel safe.